ma-chengyuan/RedUtils/README.md

 ## Compatible Versions

 I am using Paper 1.14.3, other versions of Spigot or Bukkit Server variants should be OK too.
+*Note*: 1.13 should be fine too.
+Though I have not tested yet.

 ## Getting started